-Input/Output Submenu
+Input/Output Setup

 The Input/Output submenu lets you control interface settings for connecting external NMEA devices, a DGPS receiver or a personal computer.
-The 'Input/Ouput Format' field, at the top of the page, lets you specify one of seven interface formats:
+The 'Input/Output Format' field, at the top of the page, lets you specify one of seven interface options:

-Data Transfer is a proprietary interface that allows you to exchange data such as way-points, routes and track logs between GPSMAP units or a GARMIN PC kit.
+Data Transfer is a proprietary interface that allows you to exchange data such as waypoints, routes and track logs between GPSMAP units or a GARMIN PCmate PC-Kit.

 No In/NMEA Out provides navigation information to a compatible NMEA device such as an autopilot or radar.
 NMEA 0180, 0182, 0183 v.1.5 and 0183 v.2.0 output options are available.
-See Appendix A for additional NMEA sentence information.
+(See Appendix B for additional NMEA sentence information.)